The Great Wave: Evidence of a large-scale vertical corrugation propagating outwards in the Galactic disc

-The observational maps presented in this work illustrate that a new element is needed to model the disc of our Galaxy: a large-scale wave propagating towards the outer disc.
-Numerical simulations reveal that corrugations propagating through the disc can be triggered by external satellites \citep[][]{Bland-Hawthorn:2019}, both in the gas and stellar populations \citep{TepperGarcia:2022}.
 Future works analysing other datasets, as well as different galaxy formation models, will reveal further details on the formation and evolution of the observed feature, as well as a more detailed dynamical description of how waves propagate in the disc of the Milky Way.

 \begin{appendix}